awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 ```

 **Note**
 The `generatedFields` data isn't supported by Aurora PostgreSQL\.
 To get the values of generated fields, use the `RETURNING` clause\.
-For more information, see [ Returning Data From Modified Rows](https://www.postgresql.org/docs/10/dml-returning.html) in the PostgreSQL documentation\.
+For more information, see [ Returning data from modified rows](https://www.postgresql.org/docs/10/dml-returning.html) in the PostgreSQL documentation\.

-#### Running a Batch SQL Statement Over an Array of Data<a name="data-api.calling.cli.batch-execute-statement"></a>
+#### Running a batch SQL statement over an array of data<a name="data-api.calling.cli.batch-execute-statement"></a>

 You can run a batch SQL statement over an array of data by using the `aws rds-data batch-execute-statement` CLI command\.
 You can use this command to perform a bulk import or update operation\.